4.4 Example: Vector Addition

 return threadNumber;

-In the vectorAdd program above, we use this same concept in the vecAdd kernel function, repeated here:
+In the vectorAdd program, we use this same concept in the vecAdd kernel function now shown here:

 Vector Addition kernel function